LIFE STORY

 As it turns out, our ping-pong visit does help to open the doors between China and Australia.

-But some rather unpleasant people will do all they can decide who can pass through those doors.
+But some rather ambitious people will do all they can decide who can pass through those doors.

 1. Wheat Diplomacy